bopopescu/RNDL-Protocol/README.md

 # RNDL-Protocol
 Simple request-based protocol used for transferring IoT data over LoRa.
+All important files are located in the RNDL directory.

 ## Command structure
 All transmitted messages use the ASCII character set.
 Every message can be recieved by every device, but only the device with the corresponding address.